extremistan/May-Effect-Blog/README.md

 # May Effect Blog

 All of our analysis and results can be found in the blog on our [website](https://extremistanresearch.com).
-In this README, we will  broadly explain our code, as   well as our though process in our methodology.
+In this README, we will broadly explain our code, as   well as our thought process in our methodology.

 We used 2 python programs to gather the data for our blog.
 This was neccesaary because we used two different data sets, which both needed slightly different       methods for importing and analyzing.

 ## may_effect.py